kraftur/ConfigFiles/README.md

 # ConfigFiles
-Some of my .config files - a backup
+A backup of some of my config files

+.vimrc          --> vim is my workhorse!
+My python ide, note pad ...